Is Someone Keeping You Up at Night Due to Snoring or Sleep Apnea?

 Snoring on it’s own is not harmful but if it is a symptom of OSA or Obstructive Sleep Apnea it could be deadly.

 Snoring is caused by air trying to get through a narrowed air passage in your throat while sleeping.

 Sleep apnea is diagnosed with an overnight sleep test called a polysomnogram, or “sleep study”.
-There are treatments ranging from dental appliances to wearing a CPAP mask while sleeping to treat the condition successfully.
+There are treatments ranging from dental appliances for mild to moderate sleep apnea to wearing a CPAP mask while sleeping to treat the condition successfully.
 We can refer you to a sleep center.

 If untreated, you are at greater risk for:

 - A MVA from falling asleep driving